gradle/native-samples/README.md

 This sample shows how a simple Swift or C++ application can be built with Gradle.
 The application has no dependencies and the build has minimal configuration.

-Although there is currently no direct support for building applications and libraries from C, there is also a sample build that shows how the C++ support can be configured to build C.
+Although there is currently no direct support for building applications and libraries from C, there is also a sample build that shows how the C++ support can be configured to build a C application.

 ### C++